sandialabs/n2a/README.md

   * Not a simulator.
 Rather, the tool compiles the language for a given target (NEURON, NEST, C++, Python, etc.).
   * Not deep learning, nor machine learning in general.
 The goal of N2A is to build an integrated understanding of the whole brain, in a form that can be both analyzed and computed.

-## Development Status ##

-N2A is a work in progress, almost ready for [Release 1.0](https://github.com/frothga/n2a/milestones).
-At a minimum it will support:

-  * Editing models along the conceptual lines described above.
-  * NeuroML import/export.
-(The long-term goal is full integration with other neuroinformatic projects.)
-  * At least one commonly-used simulator.

-In the meantime, you can try the program in its current state following the instructions below.
-Alternately, you can build from source.
-Even better, join the project and help us complete it more quickly!

 ## Download ##

 [Installation](https://github.com/frothga/n2a/wiki/Installation) -- How to download and install N2A, and set up at least one simulator.